-Taverna re-elected, Green wins second select board seat; incumbents defeated on light board, planning board
+Taverna re-elected, Green wins select board seat; incumbents defeated on planning and light boards

-Select board member Jerry Taverna was elected to a second term and Susan Short Green won the open seat on the board, according to unofficial election results released by the town clerk.
+Select board member Jerry Taverna was elected to a second term and Susan Short Green won the open seat on the board, according to official results from Monday’s annual town election.

 Voters also elected challengers on the light board and planning board, choosing Mark Kohn over Pat Cannon on the municipal light board and Lisa French over Jeanne Paquin on the planning board.

-Paquin, the current chair of the planning board, lost to French, 945-940.
-On the redevelopment authority, C. Anne Murray was unopposed for an open seat and Charles Richardson fended off a write-in challenge from Susan Vermilya to be elected to the three-year term.
+Paquin, the chair of the planning board, lost to French, 950-942.
+On the redevelopment authority, C. Anne Murray was unopposed for an open five-year seat and appointee Charles Richardson fended off a write-in challenge from Susan Vermilya, 876-863, to be elected to the three-year term.
+An additional 100 write-in votes were cast for the five-year seat, which Murray easily won with 1,414 votes.

-Incumbent school committee members Courtney Littlefield and Aleeza Hagerty were re-elected, despite a challenge from former member Ernest Minelli.
+Incumbent school committee members Courtney Littlefield and Aleeza Hagerty were re-elected with 1,373 and 1,191 votes respectively, despite a challenge from former member Ernest Minelli, who finished with 752 votes.

 Like what you’re reading?
 Stay informed and support our work with a Hull Times subscription by clicking here.